Maryse Alberti: Practice

-On being a woman in a male-dominated field

-Alberti has discussed that being a woman in a field of work that mainly consists of men has not hindered her career and success.
-In an interview with the Los Angeles Times, she mentions that in the beginning of her career crew members would tease her for being a petite woman working a physically demanding job.
+Alberti has said that being a woman in a male-dominated field of work has not hindered her career and success.
+In an interview with the Los Angeles Times, she mentions that in the beginning of her career, crew members would tease her for being a petite woman working a physically demanding job.
 In response, she would reply with "The little lady doesn't carry the big lights.
 She points and the big guys carry the lights".